 In this lesson we will understand what computer hacking is, the activities involved and ways of preventing it.
 We will examine briefly how computer hacking has evolved.

 51. What is the Difference Between Phishing and Pharming?

 In this lesson we will look at the definitions of Phishing and Pharming.
 Although similar, there are some definite differences between how these two kinds of cyber attacks are carried out.

 52. What is a Botnet? - Definition, Detection & Security

 In this lesson, we'll define Botnet, look at what they are, see how to detect their presence, and identify what you can do to secure your system against them.

 53. What is a Botnet Attack? - Definition & Examples

-In this lesson we will be examining botnet attacks.
-We will understand the definition of a botnet, the activities entailed in establishing a botnet, and the various related malicious attacks a botnet is used for.
+In this lesson, we'll be examining botnet attacks.
+We'll learn the definition of a botnet, the activities entailed in establishing a botnet, and the various related malicious attacks a botnet can be used for.

 54. Asymmetric Threat: Definition & Characteristics